mjarosie/ElmishSpaOpenIdConnect/README.md

 This repository shows an example implementation of Elmish SPA leveraging the OpenID Connect protocol for carrying out user authentication and authorization.

+The application is very simple.
+Depending on whether the user is authenticated or not - it displays a `login` button, or user's name, ID, hardcoded TODO list (retrieved over an API - different for every user) and a `logout` button.

+There are 2 predefined users that you can try out:

+- `alice` (password: `alice`)
+- `bob` (password: `bob`)

 ## Install pre-requisites
 You'll need to install the following pre-requisites in order to build the application: